 running until they were

-“All in all, there were six dates, three of which were in New York City,” Page said, “and the thing was just building at such a rate
+approached backstage by the sound engineer."I don't even really know until after the show," Robinson said, "and Kevin [Shirley] came back[stage] and was like, 'Holy sh**.'"
+"We went, 'Yeah, that's right, we did record it.
+Thank goodness,'" Page recalled.
+"Which is a good way to go about it," Robinson added.
+"All in all, there were six dates, three of which were in New York City," Page said, "and the thing was just building at such a rate

 that we [realized], 'Yeah, we've gotta [tape a show].'
 Even though

 it's dicey and you're flirting with danger to actually record it."Especially for me, I'm the worst," the guitarist continued.
 "One mistake and I'll know and it'll register in [my mind], and the next one will happen and it'll start compounding.
 But that went out the window.
 It was just fantastic.
 "What it was, was one of those nights where everything just gelled beautifully.
 One of those magical nights, so it was just tremendous."
 [RealAudio] With the album out now, Page and the Crowes are in discussions about possibly restaging the tour this summer, and there is also talk about huddling in the studio to work on a few tracks.
 But for now, Page and The Black Crowes are happy that their collaboration